 French bulldogs allowed into the competition are those with the color palettes white, fawn, brindle, and a combination of white and brindle.
 If one has a blue color to its fur, it is considered a fake French bulldog.

-The reason why the AKC and other organizations do not recognize the blue French bulldog is that the breed is prone to many health problems.
+The reason why the American Kennel Club and other organizations do not recognize the blue Frenchy is that the breed is prone to many health problems.
 It is widely believed they suffer from a condition called blue dog alopecia, which is a known discoloration.
 The reality is that not all blue Frenchies are affected by the condition.

 The temperament of the breed